 Psychic jobs should never incur a fee to an applicant.
 Sweatshopa charges a $50 administrative fee.
 That is questionable and hovers on the borderline to unethical.

-In my humble opinion, the only job that should ever charge a fee to an employee or contractor is a sales position in which the representative has to buy the product and then re-sell.
-Even in that instance I sit on the fence.
+The only job that should ever charge a fee to an employee or contractor is a sales position in which the representative has to buy the product and then re-sell.
+Even in that instance, I sit on the fence.
 However, for our purpose here, my focus is the specialty of Psychic Jobs.

 Sweatshopa has to pay a fee to PayPal is because PayPal has an enhanced feature in which MASS PAYMENTS can be sent out for a fee.
-Well, the work-a-round is to not use such a feature and do it the old school way.
-However Sweatshopa 2 sends out mass payments because they have tons of adviser’s and does not want to expend the manpower to actually handle that labor.
-There are no free lunches folks!
-You want to play, you gotta pay!
+Well, the workaround is not to use such a feature and do it the old school way.
+However, Sweatshopa 2 sends out mass payments because they have tons of advisers and do not want to expend the workforce actually to handle that labor.
+There are no free lunches, folks!
+You want to play; you have a pay!
 Simple.
 It’s the cost of operating a business.
 I never head of traditional 9-5 job charging their employees a payroll fee.

-The only instance where a fee is acceptable is in the case where a bank wire transfers and/or ACH fee is accrued.
+The only instance where a fee is acceptable is in the case where a bank wire transfer and ACH fee is accrued.
 Those are not done in bulk.
-However, PayPal has many features where it can send a payment one by one and no fee is incurred.
+However, PayPal has many features where it can send a payment one by one, and no fee is incurred.